AVSLab/basilisk/src/fswAlgorithms/_fswTemplateFolder/fswModuleTemplate/fswModuleTemplate.rst

 Executive Summary
 -----------------
 Provide a brief introduction to purpose and intent of this module.
 This should be a short description.
-If this requires lots explanation, images, equations, etc., then used the `Detailed Module Description`_ section below.
+If this requires lots explanation, images, equations, etc., then use the `Detailed Module Description`_ section below.

 Message Connection Descriptions